eleda77/eleda77.github.io/docs/vocab_list.md

 **roister** - enjoy oneself or celebrate in a noisy or boisterous way

+**rotgut** - poor-quality and potentially toxic alcoholic liquor

 **rumbustious** - boisterous or unruly

 **rusk** - a light, dry biscuit or piece of twice-baked bread (also used as baby food)
 ### S  {#header-title-19}
 **salicaceous** - of, relating to, or belonging to the Salicaceae, a chiefly N temperate family of trees and shrubs having catkins

+**salacious** - having or conveying undue or inappropriate interest in sexual matters

 **salubrious** - health-giving, healthy; (of a place) pleasant; not run-down